EddieAbbondanzio/eddieabbondanz.io/content/post/oemplus-xj-build/3-repairing-the-roof-and-quarters/index.md

 date: 2025-02-17
 type: post
 series: "OEM+ XJ Build"
-thumbnail: "/post/oemplus-xj-build/3-repairing-the-roof-and-quarters/images/thumbnail.jpg"
 ---

 At this point the XJ was mechanically solid but in desperate need of some cosmetic work.
 ![](./images/42.jpg)

 It was hard deciding where to draw the line in terms of what I'd work on vs what I'd leave as-is but I settled on repairing both quarter panels, and the roof as they were the worst.

 All the other panels have damage (hood paint is flaking off, front doors are starting to rust on the lower edge, rear doors are dented, fenders are dented, hatch is dented) but I wasn't confident I had the motivation or desire to do a full paint job.